 Faction agents are extensible through modules that provide additional commands.
 To load a module, use the

-See the Faction Agents page for more details on agents.
+See the Faction Agents page for details on developing agents.

 You can upload files on the "Files" tab, this is also where files that you upload from agents will show up.